 – they would be expected to act responsibly, and only visit pubs, cinemas, theatres, sports stadia where high levels of Covid-19 security were in place, until the elder generation had been vaccinated.

-– whilst much better protecting the most vulnerable in society, when/where they wish to be protected.
+– whilst allowing the most vulnerable in society to protect themselves, where they wish to be protected.

 Treating Covid-19 patients exclusively in Nightingale Hospitals will allow all the others to very rapidly return to normal operation, allowing even more lives to be saved.

 There will be some significant initial costs involved, but these will be massively less than the cost of continuing to repeatedly shut down large sections of the UK economy.